 Of course, if you want chapter and verse on all of these tactics, then I highly recommend that you buy Chris Snowden's excellent Velvet Glove, Iron Fist (use that link and earn cash for your humble Devil!)—Chris covers everything in fine detail.

-, your humble Devil covered a story about how the EU wanted to ban smoking outdoors.
+Back in April 2007, your humble Devil covered a story about how the EU wanted to ban smoking outdoors.

 The EU is now considering a proposal signalling the first move to limit smokers' right to puff away outdoors.
 It states that, as well as a ban on lighting up in all workplaces and public buildings across Europe: 'Restrictions could also be extended to outdoor areas around entrances to buildings and possibly to other outdoor public places where people sit or stand in immediate proximity to each other, such as open air stadiums and entertainment venues, bus shelters, train platforms etc.'